 Make no mistake about it; harassment claims are a serious HR issue with severe consequences for both employer and employee.

 You should be aware that just a single incident can constitute harassment and there is no need for the victim to have previously made it clear that such behaviour was unwanted.
-In addition you can be held responsible for harassment regardless of whether you, as the employer, are aware of the conduct or not.
+In addition, you can be held responsible for harassment regardless of whether you, as the employer, are aware of the conduct or not.

-So what if such an issue arose at your business, what would you do?
+If such an issue arose at your business, what would you do?

-In addition here are some tips to help you avoid harassment issues:
+Here are some tips to help you avoid harassment issues:

 - Ensure you have a clear policy on equal opportunities, sex discrimination and harassment